Robin-Valan7478/Internship/Daily Reports/day_24_mar_27.md

   - Then, I called the Authentiction class to check the user login, If it returns true then It doesn't show any error message, if not then it will display false message.
 I used if loop, to display the message, if isUserLoggedIn.value is true, then it will push the login screen to home page.
 But if the isUserLoggedIn.value is false, it returns a error message saying `Invalid Username or Password`.

-  - To Display the error message I used ValueListener, this Value Listener will change the value of the value Notifier and executes the code in response.

-  - Using Value Listener we can easily display the error message.
-After initializing the value listener abve the Sign In button and below the password text field because there onloy we are displaying the error message.

-  - I wrote a if condition to check the user has given correct username and password, If the value is false then it prints the error message.
-I used padding, and gave fontsize and color for the Error text and placed it in center.
-If the value is true then it will return a sized box, and empty space and it goes to the home page.
+  - So, This was my task for today, how to show error message when user tries to enter wrong username or password.
+I researched it and found a way to solve.
+Using value Listeners we can easily update the value.

-  - Learned about value Notifier and value Listener and finished coding for firebase authentication.
+  - Learned about value Notifier and finished coding for firebase authentication.